datnguyen2k3/Minswap-Entry-Task/dex/docs/dex.md

 - Functional requirements:
     - Add liquidity: Users can add liquidity to the Pool Liquidity UTxO and mint LP token.
     - Remove liquidity: Users can remove liquidity from the Pool Liquidity UTxO by burn LP token.
+    - Swap token:
-    - Swap token: Users can swap token between token and ADA or vice versa.
+      - Users can swap token between token and ADA or vice versa.
+      - Users can swap token to other token by using ADA as an intermediary.
+      - Fee 0.3% of the amount of token to be swapped will be added to the Pool Liquidity UTxO.

 - Non-functional requirements:
     - Security: No one can steal the assets in the Pool Liquidity UTxO.

 - Limitation:
-    - The Simple DEX only supports trading between trade token and ADA.
+    - Each token is a distinct pool with different contracts.
     - Admin can create many Pool Liquidity UTxOs
+    - Swap token to other token have high fee because it needs to swap to ADA first and then swap to the target token.

 ## 2. Architecture
 ![Architecture](pics/architecture.png)